AntonRublev360/react-fluid-grid/README.md

 ## className
 Optional.
 Class name that will be assigned to the grid's containing div element.

+## itemClassName
+Optional.
+Class name that will be assigned to the grid items' containing div elements.

 ## styleStrategies
 Optional.
 An array of styleStrategies that allows to control number of columns and gutter sizes in a responsive way.